yaron2/toc/proposals/incubation/dapr.md

 Incubation

-Having built Dapr in conjunction with customers and community who are currently running production workloads, Dapr is ready for incubcation level maturity.
+Having built Dapr in conjunction with customers, adoptors and the community who are running production workloads, Dapr is ready for incubation level maturity.

 ## License